-ES 210L Field Biology (2 SH) Semester Offered: Fall odd years
+ES 210L Field Biology (2 SH)

 A lab/Field Course stressing techniques of habitat analysis, population estimation, identification of local flora and fauna, and use of analytical techniques common to the study of biology and environmental sciences.
 Labs may be conducted off-campus and may require the use of field - suitable clothing such as boots, raingear, and gloves.
 Some Saturday/Sunday field events may be required depending upon weather conditions.
 Designed for students with an interest in natural history or majoring in Environmental Science.
 Additional Lab Fee